GabeHart17/ubuntu_customizations/README.md

 # About this repo
 I run Ubuntu as my daily driver OS on latops.
 Here are some ways I make it work best for me.
 My laptops have Intel CPUs and NVIDIA GTX graphics.
-This is a log of tips, tricks, tools, and fixes that I want to remember for reference when setting up systems in the future.
+This is a log of tips, tricks, tools, and fixes that I want to remember for reference when setting up systems in the future. **NOTE: Any file in this repo with a name like `dot_xyz` is a dotfile and should be renamed to `.xyz` when used.**

 BIOS fixes
 ===